srimutyala/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+Path Planning in a self-driving vehicle is a complex routing problem with varying environment behavior  that needs to be modelled or sensed constantly.
+It cna be broken up into a few distinct modules:

+1. Scene Recognition
+2. Obstacle Avoidance
+3. Trajectory Planning

+Scene Recognition

+Scene recognition can be achievied using a variety of sensors(RADAR, LIDAR, Imaging).
+In this project, the scene/environment information is provided as sensor inputs by the simulator.
+This comes in the form of other vehicles of the road and their positions, speeds & other information.

+Obstacle Avoidance
+Once we have the positional information of all the objects, the first task is to avoid hitting any of them.
+We achieve this calculating the speed of the objects in the vehicle's lane and slowing down.

+Trajectory Planning
+This is where a lot of the work is done.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).